joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 *Figure 2.
 Sync Github to Hugo Anatole theme code base*

 Figure 2 shows my computer’s terminal, and the inputs to begin my site development using [Hugo, an open-sourced framework to build sites](https://gohugo.io/).
-I chose the [Anatole theme](https://themes.gohugo.io/themes/anatole/) from the hundreds available for it’s features (shout out to the [site developer Alex Bilz](https://www.alexbilz.com/about/):
+I chose the [Anatole theme](https://themes.gohugo.io/themes/anatole/) from the hundreds available for its features (shout out to the [site developer Alex Bilz](https://www.alexbilz.com/about/):

 * Minimal two-column pages  <br>
 * Blog capabilities  <br>